 1. What age children do most of the families you work with have?
 Will you work with preschool children?

 We work with all ages.
 Most of our families have children that are in elementary and middle school.
-But we do not shy away from preschool children!
+But we absolutely do not shy away from working with preschool children!
 We adore them!
-You would be amazed at how perceptive they are when they are actively engaged!
+You would be amazed at how perceptive preschoolers are when they are actively engaged!
 The most fun—and a really good situation for learning—is a family with mixed ages.

 2. Do you offer school course credits for high school students?